honpong/librealsense/examples/tm2-calibration-write/readme.md

 This sample demonstrates how to write/read new calibration data into a T265 device.

 ## Expected Output
-This sample will test write some calibration data into the OEM session of the device's EEPROM, read them back and them reset to factory calibration.
+This sample will test write some calibration data into the OEM section of the device's EEPROM, read them back and then reset to factory calibration.

 ## Code Overview